Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

-Then, $P_1^{(i)}, (i\in\{1,2,4\})$ randomly inserts the decoy particle sequence in Eq.(30) into the information particle sequence in Eq.(29), and sends the sequence composed of these information particles and decoy particles to combiners.
+Then, $P_1^{(i)}, (i\in\{1,2,4\})$ randomly inserts the decoy particles in Eq.(31) into the information particles in Eq.(30), and sends all particles to the combiner.

-\textbf{(2.2)} After confirming the receipt of the sequence composed of these information particles and decoy particles, $P_1^{(i)} (i\in\{1,2,4\})$ announces the positions of these $n_e$ decoy particles.
-The combiner performs the $H_{C^{(0,i)}}(y_{0},x_{i})$-th group of unbiased basis measurement on the received decoy particle sequence and calculates the error rate of the measurement results.
+\textbf{(2.2)} After the combiner confirms the receipt of the $n_I+n_E$ particles, $P_1^{(i)} (i\in\{1,2,4\})$ announces the positions of these $n_e$ decoy particles.
+The combiner uses the $H_{C^{(0,i)}}(y_{0},x_{i})$-th group of unbiased basis to measure received decoy particles and calculates the error rate of the measurement results.
 If error rate is higher than the pre-set threshold, this operation will be stopped, and $P_1^{(i)} (i\in\{1,2,4\})$ will be required to start a new round; otherwise, he will continue with the following operations.

-\textbf{(2.3)} The combiners remove these decoy particle.
-Then, if the measurement results obtained from these $n_I$ information quantum state using the $log_cc^{(0,i)}$ group of unbiased basis measurement are all equal, keep the measurement results; otherwise, return to step (2.2) and start a new round.
+\textbf{(2.3)} The combiner removes these decoy particle.
+Then, he uses the $log_cc^{(0,i)}$-th group of unbiased basis to measure the $n_I$ information particles.
+If measurement results are identical to each other, keep the measurement results; otherwise, return to step (2.2) and start a new round.